 F&M Bank & Trust continues to be locally owned and operated making decisions at home and keeping money in the community that we live and work.
 F&M takes on the roll of a community pillar very seriously.
 F&M Bank & Trust understands the importance of building a strong community.
 Through dedicated efforts in our Kids Bank & Teen Bank programs, F&M provides schools with financial literacy.
 The Farmers & Merchants Community Foundation was also created to help boost education through supplies and scholarships.

 Education isnít the only way F&M Bank & Trust gives back.
-Numerous organizations receive monetary donations to help with their causes and F&M staff logged 7000 volunteer hours in 2012.
+Numerous organizations receive monetary donations to help with their causes and F&M staff logged 4,000 hours in 2017.
 You can find F&Mís staff coaching, serving on area boards, helping with churches, or just cooking meals for those in need.
 Whatever the cause may be our staff, board of director and management is dedicated to the place we call home.

 F&M Kids Bank began almost 16 years ago at North Hill Elementary School.
 Since then F&M has established Kids Bank programs in every Burlington and West Burlington Elementary School.
 The F&M Kids Banks are run by kids, for kids.
 Students acts as tellers, bookkeepers, and board of directors.
 With minor guidance from F&M staff, students at each school are empowered to manage their own banks.
 This financial literacy program is the oldest, most successful and most award winning Kids Bank program in the state of Iowa.